-The blue horizontal line is the SNR of 7.1 above which we consider TESS or Kepler can detect planets.
-To sum up, planets with a radius larger than 2 R$_{\oplus}$ can be detected both by TESS and Kepler.
-Thus, in section \ref{subsec:2.2}, we focus on the planets with a radius larger than 2 R$_{\oplus}$ to exclude the uncompleted detection due to the stellar noise of young stars.
+The blue horizontal line is the SNR of 7.1 above which we consider TESS or Kepler can detect planets. \textbf{To validate our empirical SNR-age relation between 10 and 300 Myr, i.e. the log-linear extrapolation, we calculate the CDPPs of the solar-type stars in two young open clusters, i.e. IC 2602 ($\sim$ 40 Myr, orange star in Figure \ref{Figure:SNR}) and IC 2391 ($\sim$ 40 Myr, orange square).
+Here, the stellar noise CDPP is calculated through the simpler “sgCDPP proxy algorithm” discussed by \cite{2011ApJS..197....6G}.
+In Figure \ref{Figure:SNR}, we show the median SNRs of detecting 2 R$_{\oplus}$ sized planets around solar-type stars in young open clusters.
+The average observation time span for these two clusters is $\sim$ 100 days.
+However, to compare the log-near exploration in Figure \ref{Figure:SNR}, we assume that the observation time span for these two clusters is $\sim$ 54 days.
+In other words, the true SNRs of IC 2602 and IC 2391 are higher than the threshold 7.1.
+Thus, it is reasonable to constrain the planets above 2 R$_{\oplus}$ for the estimate of completeness of transit detection.} Therefore, in section \ref{subsec:2.2}, we focus on the planets with a radius larger than 2 R$_{\oplus}$ to exclude the uncompleted detection due to the stellar noise of young stars.